yassersouri/thomas-calibration/README.md

 Initialization
 --------------

-In this paper, rather than attempting to establish the **correspondence** between world world lines and peaks in Hough space, authors use the Hough transform as a means to _quickly_ establish a measure of how well the image **matches** the set of lines that would be expected to be visible from a given pose.
+In this paper, rather than attempting to establish the **correspondence** between world lines and peaks in Hough space, authors use the Hough transform as a means to _quickly_ establish a measure of how well the image **matches** the set of lines that would be expected to be visible from a given pose.
 A **match value** for a set of lines can be obtained by adding together the set of bins in Hough space that correspond to the lines we are looking for.
 So testing for a set of _N_ lines is _O(N)_ computationally, which is fast because _N_ is usually less than 20.

 They use this _matching_ in an **exhaustive** search process to establish the match value for each pose that we consider.
 The **speed** of this method must be evaluated.